Tax returns and your responsibilities as a non-resident landlord

-If Sophie’s income and tax liability were to stay the same then her payments would remain at £1,200 on 31st January and 31st July each year thereafter because the payments on account would match the liability.
-This is unlikely in practice, but if the income levels are similar each year, the payments in January and July are likely to be similar after the first three years.
+Her payments on account would remain the same at £1,200 on 31st January and 31st July each year thereafter if Sophie’s income remained the same and her tax liability remained the same also.
+The likelihood of this happening, in reality, is low, but if the income levels are similar year to year, the payments in January and July will likely be similar after three years.

 Capital Gains Tax

 The sale of residential property in the UK by non-residents will trigger the need to pay capital gains tax (CGT) from 6th April 2015 and the sale of other property types will trigger CGT from 6th April 2019.
 Upon completion of the sale, the seller must complete an online return and pay the CGT within 60 days.

 Failure to file a tax return by the deadline (usually the 31st of January following the tax year) incurs an automatic non-refundable penalty of £100.
 A reasonable excuse would be accepted as grounds for waiving the penalties.